mdbesten/what-could-go-wrong-llm/README.md

 2. Go to <https://playingcards.io/game/standard-deck> to start a custom deck
 3. Enter the virtual card table
 4. Click the `Edit Table` icon in the green toolbard
-5. Select `Room Options`
+5. On the default 'click to add widgets' tab, scroll down to 'Card Decks'.
-6. Select `Import From File`
+6. Select `Custom Card Deck`.
-7. Upload `what-could-go-worng-av.pcio`
+7. A circle will popup on the table, click 'Edit Collection'
+8. Select the gameplay options you'd like, then go to Cards, delete all existing cards.
+9. Select 'Import CSV file'
+10. Upload `responses.csv` and 'prompts.csv' or any of the language versions you prefer.
-8. Click `Edit Table` to exit editing mode and go into gameplay mode
+11. Click `Done` to exit editing mode and go into gameplay mode
+12. For any questions on how the layers work, see <https://playingcards.io/docs/custom-decks>

 ## Gameplay Instructions